jsfs11/asx-portfolio-tracker/README.md

 ## License

+MIT License - see LICENSE file for details.

-This project is for educational/personal use.
-Please verify any stock prices and dividend data independently before making investment decisions.
+**Disclaimer**: This software is for educational and informational purposes only.
+It is not intended as financial advice.
+Always verify data independently and consult with qualified financial professionals before making investment decisions.

 ## Contributing

-Feel free to submit issues and enhancement requests.
-This is a paper trading tool for learning purposes.
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+### Development Setup
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## Support

+- 📚 Check the documentation in the `/docs` folder
+- 🐛 Report bugs via GitHub Issues
+- 💡 Request features via GitHub Issues
+- 💬 Join discussions in GitHub Discussions